SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_RASTERIZER.md

 This document explains the rasterizer as a newcomer needs to understand it:

+- where the rasterizer fits relative to `DrawingCanvas<TPixel>` and `DefaultDrawingBackend`
 - what problem the rasterizer is solving inside the CPU backend
 - why the rasterizer is split into retained geometry building and band execution
 - what retained geometry, bands, and coverage mean in this architecture
 - how scan conversion stays separate from brush shading and frame ownership

+## Where The Rasterizer Fits

+`DefaultRasterizer` sits below `DrawingCanvas<TPixel>` and `DefaultDrawingBackend`.

+The canvas records commands, the batcher prepares them into a `CompositionScene`, and `DefaultDrawingBackend` chooses the row-oriented execution plan for the flush. `DefaultRasterizer` then handles the narrower geometry-to-coverage problem inside that CPU execution path.

+That means the rasterizer does not select the backend, own the destination frame, or interpret the public drawing API directly.
+It receives already-prepared geometry through the CPU backend pipeline, and the backend later routes its coverage into whichever frame exposes the CPU region for the flush.

 ## The Main Problem